Octasol/octasol/CONTRIBUTING.md

 * Use Tailwind’s responsive utilities to build responsive designs easily.
 * Customize your theme in the tailwind.config.js file to define your own color palette, spacing, and more.

+<p>&nbsp;</p>

-## 🚨 Test your Code
+## Test your Code
 1. Execute a test suite.

     Ensure that all tests pass locally before pushing your code.
-    You can use mocha as testing framework.
-Follow this [instruction](https://medium.com/swlh/how-to-setting-up-unit-tests-with-typescript-871c0f4f1609) to run unit test with typescript.
+    You can use mocha as a testing framework.
+Follow this [instruction](https://medium.com/swlh/how-to-setting-up-unit-tests-with-typescript-871c0f4f1609) to run a unit test with typescript.
     As a first step, install all dependencies: